 Currently, transactions which do not qualify for CPS rates are downgraded to Electronic or Standard interchange rates.
 Under the new changes, the interchange name for downgrade transactions will be renamed to “Non-Qualified”.
 The interchange rate for Non-Qualified transactions will be increased to 3.15% + $0.10 for consumer credit transactions and 3.15% + $0.20 for small business credit transactions.

-The Business-to-Business interchange rate on Small Business products will be eliminated as of 18 April 2020.
-Several other changes will be implemented in October 2020, which are detailed later on in this article.
+The Business-to-Business interchange rate on Small Business products will be eliminated as of July 2020.
+Several other changes will be implemented in October 2020 (to be confirmed), which are detailed later on in this article.